rory81/growing_funds/README.md

 1) user can select only the number of rewards that that specific project has when making a pledge.
 2) when the pledged amount is lower than the amount needed for the selected reward, it should raise an error.

-If the user has any questions for the host, the envelope in the project's page creates an email with the email address of the host as the recipient.
+If the user has any questions for the host, the envelope in the project's page creates an email with the email address of the host as the recipient as well as the project title in the subject.
 Once the user has pledged the user will get an email confirmation with the order number, the amount pledged and the name of the project.
 Furthermore, the pledge will be shown in the projects table on the user's profile page.
 This way the user can see back to which projects it has pledged to and can easily return to those project pages.
 On this same profile page can the user change their delivery information (address etc), although this information can also be updated when a user makes a pledge.